 It will need power too.
 I used a Mean Well DR-30-24 power supply, 24 volts, $33 (surely overkill, but it is very well regulated and protected - very much more than just a power cube).
 The DIY power cable (cable wiring diagram) used 10 foot of 18 gauge lamp cord from Home Depot ($3), which is larger wire than this needs.
 One wire is cut near midpoint (maybe at 40%) so StopShot can be the activation switch there.
 I spliced in a RCA cable there for the StopShot output - an audio cable works, or I used an old TV video cable (and I made a camera shutter cable from the other end of it).
 You probably want to add a disconnect connector near the valve - this one was a Molex connector from an old Y splitter for disk drive power.
 This vertical mounting bar at right is cut from the 3 foot bar offered as a mounting accessory for the power supply (the bar is inexpensive, but it runs up the shipping cost).
 This supply is small (about 3 inches wide), and it could sit loose, but the only mounting provision is that optional bar.

 The nozzle is pretty important too.
 The output nozzle used is simply a standard 1/8 inch NPT fitting, barbed to adapt to 1/8" ID tubing.
 The threads are 1/8" NPT, and the barbed size varies for different tubing sizes.
-The local stores don't have much choice in the small 1/8" NPT fittings (to fit the valves), but just search for 1/8" Barbed Hose Fittings.
-These are available for about $1.50 each (search for 1/8" tubing part number 48755003, middle.
+The local stores don't have much choice in the small 1/8" NPT fittings (to fit the valves), but just search for 1/8" NOT Barbed Hose Fittings, and I like the size for 1/8" tubing.
+These are available on Amazon, search for 1/8 NPT barbed fitting.
+Or my original source was about $1.50 each (search for 1/8" tubing part number 48755003, middle.
 Also 3/16" tubing is 48755060, right, 1/4" tubing is 48755128, and 3/8" tubing is 48755300, top).
 These are adapters to barbed tubing sizes from a 1/8" NPT threaded fitting.
-Most are brass, but polypropylene fittings are less than $1, and they only need to be finger tight.
+Most are brass, but polypropylene fittings are less than $1.
+They only need to be finger tight.

 Pressure through an orifice area for a duration produces a certain volume of flow, a drop size.
 For clean drops, we must find the right combinations of head and pulse to be appropriate for our nozzle size.
 To show this concept of clean and messy drops, and the effect of pressure head and pulse duration, more combinational results are at: